0xhunterkiller/berry/DEVLOG.md

 ## May 11, 2025

-Berry is a long due personal project for me.
+- Berry is a long due personal project for me.
 I finally decided to get started today.
-Berry is a simple RBAC server (thats what is planned).
+- Berry is a simple RBAC server (that's what is planned).
 Let's see how long I take to actually finish it.
-I finished doing a basic db design.
-We are gonna go with an API based model, with a kubectl like control interface.
-Only the admin can grant or remove access for now.
-I added  Makefile and bootstrapped a simple project.
-I chose postgres for the db - coz why not, no thought went into this, might rewrite the storage layer later.
-I wrote the Docker Compose file, and setup migrate (for applying schema to the psql db).
-Decided to use `Gin` for the web framework.
+- Finished doing a basic DB design.
+- Going with an API-based model, with a kubectl-like control interface.
+- Only the admin can grant or remove access for now.
+- Added a Makefile and bootstrapped a simple project.
+- Chose Postgres for the DB—no particular reason, might rewrite the storage layer later.
+- Wrote the Docker Compose file and set up migrate (for applying schema to the Postgres DB).
+- Decided to use `Gin` for the web framework.

 ## May 16, 2025

-Been busy with work the past few days, found some time to continue.
-I designed the system today, a decision tree based RBAC system, the decision tree reduces the time taken to resolve access questions like..."Can X access Y?".
-Berry will only respond in boolean, to enhance security.
-Enough with the yapping, lets start writing some code.
-Setup for the project was done, create dummy api endpoints, that dont do anything for now.
-Thought about what to use as an example for explaining and testing.
-An Army, in various situations Army has RBAC, but in certain situations there is also a small amount of ABAC and similar strategies involved.
-Using an `Army` for testing berry will not only help me make a thorough system, but also allow me to expand later.
+- Been busy with work the past few days, but found some time to continue.
+- Designed the system: a decision tree-based RBAC system to reduce the time taken to resolve access questions like "Can X access Y?".
+- Berry will only respond with a boolean to enhance security.
+- Completed project setup.
+- Created dummy API endpoints (they don't do anything yet).
+- Considered examples to use for explaining and testing.

-## May 17, 2025
+## May 18, 2025

-- wrote manifests and data models
+- generated manifests and data models
+- There will be a k8s style rbac, resources, verbs and users...that's all!
+- wrote an organization generator (kind of a sidequest, but will prove crucial for testing system integrity in the future)
+- setup complete cobra-cli (writing each function is remaining)